OfficeDev/microsoft-teams-library-js/packages/teams-js/README.md

 ## Contributing

-Please be sure to check out the [Contributor's guide](../../CONTRIBUTING.md) for crucial steps.
+Please be sure to check out the [Contributor's guide](../../CONTRIBUTING.md) for crucial steps